How to Maintain a Steady Lead Income for Your Multifamily Business Growth

 Focusing on the Funnel

-When faced with this kind of issue, it is important to make changes to your funnel, albeit one at a time.
-Again, your concern should be primarily on your traffic generation, or how to increase that visitation from 1,500.
-If nothing else, an increase in site traffic to something around 5,000 monthly with a steady lead rate of 3% can still have a great impact on your top-of-funnel leads from 45 a month to 150 a month.
+When faced with this kind of issue, it is essential to change your funnel, albeit one at a time.
+Again, your concern should be primarily on your traffic generation or how to increase that visitation from 1,500.
+If nothing else, an increase in site traffic to around 5,000 monthly with a steady lead rate of 3% can still significantly impact your top-of-funnel multifamily leads from 45 to 150 a month.

 But how do you increase this traffic to such a rate?
 Again, your focus should be content.
-Experimenting with your content tilt, increasing your content amount, and changing how you promote your content can all contribute to higher traffic.
+Experimenting with your content tilt, improving your content amount, and changing how you promote your content can contribute to higher traffic.